IRMVLab/3DSF-PL/Offline-Pseudo-Scene-FlowDC/readme.md

 ### Off-line training of the scene flow estimator means that the generated pseudo-LiDAR point clouds need to be saved local beforehand.
-Please refer to the Pseudo_PC_generation folder for networks generating pseudo-LiDAR point clouds.
+Please refer to the ```Pseudo_PC_generation/ folder``` for networks generating pseudo-LiDAR point clouds.

 ## Prerequisities
 Our model is trained and tested under: